uhh-lt/fundus-murag/README.md

 #### Getting the data

-_Note that this only works for LT and HCDS members.
-If you are not a member, you can request access to the data by contacting the [Florian Schneider](mailto:florian.schneider-1@uni-hamburg.de)._
+_Note that this only works for REDACTED members.
+If you are not a member, you can request access to the data by contacting [ANOYMIZED](mailto:anonymized@anonoymous.org)._

 1. Create a folder `data` in the root of the project
 2. Copy the DataFrames from `/ltstorage/shares/projects/fundus-murag/data` to the `data` folder